This page catalogues some of my personal projects.

 Deck of Cards Workout

 After taking a java based OOP class, I decided to apply what I had learned to re-create the crossfit “Deck of Cards” workout.
-At the time, there wasn’t a good deck of cards workout app.
+At the time, there wasn’t a good deck of cards workout app on Android.
 Most were horribly out of date or lacked key features, such as the ability to save workouts, adding special cards, applying multipliers, or even just having a workout timer.
 I decided to add all of these items into my own app.
 I can’t speak for today, but at the time of release, it was the best DOC workout app on the Android Google Playstore.

 During my Software Engineering 1 class, I led a team of four students who created the AlienFarm Android app.
 The program was created with the Unity game engine.
 I was head programmer and team lead.
 This was made when games like “Flappy Bird” were popular.
 This game mimics the same high score gameplay model.
 The object of the game is to get as many of your sheep as far as possible.
 The score is based on how many sheep survive, how far they each go, and what power ups you collect along the way.
 The levels are close to randomly generated and the game speeds up with time.
 If you download the game, be aware it is EXTREMELY difficult.